iterative/dvc.org/static/docs/commands-reference/remote_remove.md

 # remote remove

 Remove a specified remote.
-This command affects DVC configuration files only, it does not physically remove your data files stored remotely.
+This command affects DVC configuration files only, it does not physically remove data files stored remotely.

 See also [add](/doc/commands-reference/remote-add),
 [default](/doc/commands-reference/remote-default),